julzaza/wildwitchherbs/_posts/2026-05-11-three-top-herbs-for-clear-skin.md

 The old folk herbalists rarely searched for a single miracle cure.
 More often, they worked slowly with nourishing spring plants, bitter roots, cooling greens, and daily habits repeated over weeks rather than days.

-Cleavers, nettle, and burdock root became classics not because they worked overnight, but because generations kept returning to them.
+Cleavers, nettle, and burdock root became classics because generations kept returning to them over and over.